silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 Benefits include:

-* Rapid development and application of templates to pages.
+* Rapid development and application of templates to pages
-* Lowers the barrier of entry to working with SilverStripe templates.
+* Lowers the barrier of entry to working with SilverStripe templates
-* Code deployments are not required for changes in templates
+* Code deployments are not required for changes in dynamic templates
 * Fits in with the page publishing mechanism so changes can be viewed in draft, and used in conjunction with features such as embargo/expiry in cmsworkflow that automate the publishing/unpublishing of pages.